 In today’s digital world, the signing process for a paper document is time-consuming, wasteful, and, quite frankly, unnecessary.
-So it makes sense that with the rise in popularity of the electronic document, electronic signatures have become the new standard for brick-and-mortar and remote businesses alike.
+So, it makes sense that with the rise in popularity of the electronic document, electronic signatures have become the new standard for brick-and-mortar and remote businesses alike.
 They’re more convenient for the signer, paperless, and perfectly suited for any business that is conducted remotely.

 Let’s dive deeper into the unique aspects of both types of signatures, where they came from, and why they matter.

 Also written as “e-signature” or “eSignature”, an electronic signature represents verified intent to sign a document.
 They can be anything from a verbal authorization, an electronically signed authorization, or just checking a box.
 The most traditional form of authorization is simply typing or signing your name on a document, but you can also use an electronic sound, symbol, or process that indicates your intent to sign, like entering in a numbered code.

 Technically, the first electronic signatures were sent via the pantelegraph.
 Developed in the mid-19th century, it was mostly used by bankers to transmit and receive important, signed documents.
 It scanned, reproduced, and transmitted images over telegraph lines.
 Think of it as an early fax machine.

 A digital signature contains an algorithm that encrypts the signature to generate a unique digital certificate.
 It’s a type of signature that encrypts a document with invisible digital codes that make tampering and duplication practically impossible for hackers.

 The very first algorithm for a digital signature was invented in 1976.
 In its early iteration, it, unfortunately, contained workarounds for anyone determined to forge or tamper with the document.
 It was not fit to prevent outside forgery until the security requirements were defined in 1988.
 Now, there are electronic signature laws that protect the signer’s identity and support the fact that digital signatures are the most secure way to sign documents.